Film Screening: Containment

 Free admission

-Join us for a screening of Containment (2015), in conjunction with the exhibition Let’s Talk About the WeatherPart observational essay and part graphic novel, Containment documents the long-term environmental impacts that arise from radioactive waste.
+The screening of Containment (2015) is in conjunction with the exhibition Let’s Talk About the WeatherPart observational essay and part graphic novel, Containment documents the long-term environmental impacts that arise from radioactive waste.
 The film begs the question, how should we protect yet-to-come generations of humans on earth – people who will not share our language, our nations, even our civilization?

 Containment